tudorscanner/slate/source/includes/_car_hire.md

 A note about delta results

-In your polling requests you may specify a parameter called 'deltaExcludeWebsites'.
+In your polling requests, you may specify a parameter called `deltaExcludeWebsites`.
 This is a CSV or semicolon-separated list of website IDs.
-The server will set this in the Location headers to exclude whatever websites have finished sending results (inProgress equal to false).
+The server will set this in the Location headers to exclude whatever websites have finished sending results (`inProgress` equal to false).
 Excluding any given provider will remove its cars and website information from your result.
 Merely supplying&deltaExcludeWebsites= removes all images, the query, and the car classes lookup.
-The Location header in the first poll will include this parameter, even if it's an empty string, in order that you don't fetch that information multiple times.
+The Location header in the first poll will include this parameter, even if it's an empty string, so that you don't fetch that information multiple times.

 ```shell